Higher-order topological semimetals and nodal superconductors with an order-two crystalline symmetry: Further discussion of examples from the main text

 Here $K$ is the full classifying group (restricted to strong topological phases and subject to the rules of stable equivalence \cite{chiu2016}), $K'$ classifies all topological band structures that do not have first-order boundary signatures, and $K''$ classifies all topological band structures without boundary signatures.
 The quotient $K'/K''$ then describes the second-order phases.
 Since the crystalline symmetry class at generic $0 < |k_z| < \pi$ is obtained from the crystalline symmetry class at the high-symmetry planes $k_z = 0$, $\pi$ by lifting symmetry requirements, in the mathematical literature the mapping between the classifying groups at $k_z = 0$, $\pi$ and at generic $0 < |k_z| < \pi$ is known as the ``forgetful functor'' \cite{chiu2016}.
 To the best of our knowledge, no complete classification information that includes the action of the forgetful functor for the tenfold-way classes with a twofold crystalline symmetry is available in the literature, but this information can be obtained relatively straightforwardly by inspecting models for the generators of the classifying groups.

 We now discuss the crystalline symmetry classes of the two-dimensional Hamiltonian $H_{k_z}(k_x,k_y)$ at the high-symmetry planes $k_z = 0$, $\pi$, and at generic $0 < |k_z| < \pi$, the order-resolved classifications, the action of the forgetful functor, and the resulting consequences for three-dimensional topological gapless phases for the four examples discussed in the main text.
+Fig.~\ref{fig:bandstructures_bulk} shows the band structure and the nodal loops calculated from the model Hamiltonians with perturbation.

 {\it Example of Eq.\ (\ref{eq:H_AIII_My+}). --- } Considering $k_z$ as a parameter, the three-dimensional Hamiltonian $H(k_x,k_y,k_z)$ of Eq.\ (\ref{eq:H_AIII_My+}) describes a one-parameter family of two-dimensional Hamiltonians $H_{k_z}(k_x,k_y)$.
 At the high-symmetry planes $k_z = 0$ and $k_z = \pi$, $H_{k_z}(k_x,k_y)$ is subject to the chiral antisymmetry ${\cal C}$ and the mirror symmetry ${\cal M}^x$ as